download GirlStyle Singapore app

 The aesthetic of the space was on point, and exactly the kind of experimental creativity you'd expect from a sister company of the uber cool Gentle Monster.
 The museum-like room was kept bare and minimalist, like a canvas for the giant pastry sculptures and the actual edible pastries.

 Feeling like Alice in Pastry-land, I placed my selections on a tray and waited in yet another queue for payment.
-Once my buzzer went off, I collected the food and drinks and headed to my seat.
+My buzzer went off after a few minutes and I collected my pastries and climbed back upstairs.

 The 2nd floor is a whole other kind of whimsy, with two massive statues creating a similar museum-like ambience.
 Completing the dreamy scene were plush sofas, cosy lighting and a soothing palette of pinks and beiges.